mfarragher/obsidian-nlp-analytics/README.md

 These are vaults that I am using for prototyping:
 - 🎓 **My MPhil degree notes**
     - For my master's degree I wrote all my notes in an Obsidian.md vault.
     - The vault has over 100k words of content spread across 500 MD files.
+I didn't strictly follow the use of atomic notes.
+Each note had a concept or keyword, but the notes varied in length and were optimised for ease of revision.
+The typical note could fit on an A4 page (a few hundred words of content).
+I essentially used the vault as a wiki.
     - I studied 11 modules, so I assigned notes to folders for their respective modules.
 I averaged about 50 notes per module.
     - The rigid structure of folders was convenient for revision.
 I didn't develop any MOCs as the content was manageable for revision on a module-by-module basis.
 However, one MOC per module would be great for future reference.
 I am interested in auto-generating MOCs from the vault content and exploring which notes are the most important for each module.
 - 🎥 **Film noir vault**